olek/ormivore/README.md

 ORMivore, and it is great for isolating persistance logic from entities.
 It also allows for some degree of substitutability of different storages.

+Putting responsibility of managing data and managing association in one same object leads to many lies inside of code that quickly relult in a lot of complexity.
+It is much simpler to divide those responsibilities (not easier, but much simpler).

 While STI and polymorphic relations are bad for your health, your legacy database is probably littered with them, and ORMivore provides means to map those to domain objects in a 'class-less' way.